Social Media Press Release 3.0: 2014 Edition

 Social media is very much engrained in our culture today, especially in the PR and marketing industries.
 Come to think about it, it cannot be ignored in most industries.
 The concept of a press release, and how companies and journalists use it, has evolved over time.
 Gone are the days of PR pros faxing press releases to journalists and cutting out print coverage with an X-ACTO knife.
 News hits today and social media is inundated with both consumer and media commentary.

 Once news is released and the digital floodgates are open, the information and conversation is out of your hands.
 But it doesn’t have to be.
-To keep up with these changes in the social atmosphere, we’ve updated our concept of the social media press release again, giving your organization the opportunity to engage directly with readers and give them everything they need to share your news (and the messaging you’ve crafted to go along with it).
+To keep up with the new norm of the social atmosphere, we’ve updated our concept of the social media press release again, giving your organization the opportunity to engage directly with readers and give them everything they need to share your news (and the messaging you’ve crafted to go along with it).
 We tried it out with the announcement of Scott Monty joining the SHIFT team.

 Here are a few of our new (and updated) features for the social media press release template: